MSingerLab/Blood_Tumor_Code/README.txt

-This directory has three subdirectories:
+This directory has four subdirectories:

 - DataProcessing
 Used for converting 10X output (filtered_feature_bc_matrix) to finished Seurat/Scanpy objects for analysis.